Verstappen's record is part of something even more impressive

-MONZA, Italy : Max Verstappen made Formula One history with his 10th win in a row on Sunday but the Red Bull driver's all-time record forms part of a bigger success story that is even more remarkable.
+MONZA, Italy: Max Verstappen made Formula One history with his 10th win in a row on Sunday (Sep 3) but the Red Bull driver's all-time record forms part of a bigger success story that is even more remarkable.

 "I think the most impressive for me is that Max, it's not just about the last 10 races but it's about the last two years," said the Frenchman.